ajpawlicki/tgc-workshop/README.md

 - Create a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/), and have the Queue verify that secret is present in every request before it alters the queue

-- Make the subscriber component truly "subscribe", instead of just being a reader -- use sockets, or some existing framework, to implement real subscription behvavior.
+- Make the queue a bit more persistent by flushing it to a mounted [Volume](https://kubernetes.io/docs/concepts/storage/volumes/).

 - Use a real message queue (e.g RabbitMQ) instead of our in-memory queue.
 - Anything else that catches your fancy!